viasnake/punira/README.md

-# Discord AI Chat Bot
+# Project punira

-You can use this bot in [MCPlayNetwork Discord Server](https://discord.io/mcplaynetwork).
+AI characters can have personalities and emotions.